hackettjoe/Amazon-AWS-SAA-C02/README.md

 A scaling policy instructs Amazon EC2 Auto Scaling to track a specific CloudWatch metric, and it defines what action to take when the associated CloudWatch alarm is in ALARM.
 When a scaling policy is executed, if the capacity calculation produces a number outside of the minimum and maximum size range of the group, Amazon EC2 Auto Scaling ensures that the new capacity never goes outside of the minimum and maximum size limits.
 Capacity is measured in one of two ways: using the same units that you chose when you set the desired capacity in terms of instances, or using capacity units.

-- Target tracking scaling — Increase or decrease the current capacity of the group based on a target value for a specific metric.
-This is similar to the way that your thermostat maintains the temperature of your home—you select a temperature and the thermostat does the rest.
+- Target tracking scaling â€” Increase or decrease the current capacity of the group based on a target value for a specific metric.
+This is similar to the way that your thermostat maintains the temperature of your homeâ€”you select a temperature and the thermostat does the rest.
-- Step scaling — Increase or decrease the current capacity of the group based on a set of scaling adjustments, known as step adjustments, that vary based on the size of the alarm breach.
+- Step scaling â€” Increase or decrease the current capacity of the group based on a set of scaling adjustments, known as step adjustments, that vary based on the size of the alarm breach.
-- Simple scaling — Increase or decrease the current capacity of the group based on a single scaling adjustment.
+- Simple scaling â€” Increase or decrease the current capacity of the group based on a single scaling adjustment.

 ### Network Load Balancer (NLB)